MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/messaging-policies-hc.md

 ## Send urgent messages using priority notifications

 A user can mark a message as *urgent* when sending chat messages to other users.
 This feature helps hospital staff alert one another when a critical incident requires their attention.
-[Urgent messages using priority notifications](https://support.microsoft.com/article/mark-a-message-as-important-or-urgent-in-teams-ea99d5b6-1317-4550-8d75-86ff14cd4462) notify users every two minutes for up to 20 minutes or until the message is read by the recipient, maximizing the likelihood that the message is acted upon in a timely manner.
+[Urgent messages using priority notifications](https://support.microsoft.com/article/mark-a-message-as-important-or-urgent-in-teams-ea99d5b6-1317-4550-8d75-86ff14cd4462) notify users every two minutes for up to 20 minutes or until the recipient reads the message, maximizing the likelihood that the message is acted upon in a timely manner.

 An admin can enable or disable the ability for users assigned this policy to send priority notifications.
 This feature is on by default.
 The recipient of the priority message might not have the same messaging policy, and won't be able to disable receiving priority messages.
 For healthcare applications, we recommend enabling the feature for at least some users, but you'll need to determine which ones.

 ### Example scenario

 Sofia Krause is readmitting a patient, Jakob Roth.
 Manuela Carstens, a physician, is the primary care doctor for this patient.
 Sofia sends an urgent message to Manuela using priority notifications asking for immediate help with triage of Jakob.
 Manuela's phone receives the message but Manuela didn't feel the phone vibration and doesn't reply.
-Teams renotifies Manuela and continues to repeatedly renotify until Manuela reads the message.
-If read receipts are also enabled, Sofia can be aware that the message was read by Manuela, even before Manuela decides how to respond.
+Teams renotifies Manuela and continues to repeatedly notify until Manuela reads the message.
+If read receipts are also enabled, Sofia is aware that the message was read by Manuela, even before Manuela decides how to respond.

 ## Related articles